Javascript Disabled!

 Podcast Show Notes

-Our podcast discussion today is between Michael Andrade and Edward Day, CEO of HST
+Our podcast discussion today is between Michael Andrade and Edward Day, CEO of HST.

 Welcome to Solving Healthcare.
 In this episode, we talk with Ed Day, CEO of HST.
 His company is focused on dramatically reducing the cost of healthcare by leveraging purchasing strategies that many Fortune 500 companies have adopted, but bringing value based reimbursement to small and mid-market sized organizations.
 In our interview we discuss challenges in the current healthcare system and how his company disrupts a traditional network and differentiates from other Reference Based Pricing providers.
 As you’ll learn during this podcast, just being able to reprice a claim with CMS data isn’t enough to deliver value.
 You have to know how to use the provider’s own data and CMS filings to substantiate reimbursement and have a compassionate team to reinforce and defend the Plan and the plan participants.
 We start off our interview with Ed telling us a little bit about himself….